Mount Tsurugi | Climbing again in search of frost | What about the risk of bears? Latest report (November 20, 2025)

 The persimmon trees in every village still have their fruit intact.

-there have been many reports of bears coming down to villages due to food shortages in the mountains and "eating all the persimmons."
+of bears descending into populated areas due to food shortages in the mountains and "devouring all the persimmons," causing

 However, in the mountainous area of Shikoku where I drove today...